parttimehacker/new_pi_desktop/README.md

 ```
 sudo vi /etc/netatalk/afp.conf
 ```
-- Change the following at the bottom
+Change the commented out home for **netatalk**
 ```
 [Homes]
   basedir regex = /home
 ```
 Ok, this is a good time to reboot and test network access, etc.

-- Optional - test the I2C bus for devices
-`sudo i2cdetect -y 1`

 ## Improve Security add a NEW USER
+Last but not least is an added security step to create a new user and to delete the **PI** account.

 Create a **NEW USER** and **PASSWORD**
 ```
 sudo useradd -m NEWUSER -G sudo
 sudo passwd NEWUSER
 ```

-- Add a no password required for **newuser** at the bottom
+Add a no password required for **NEW USER** at the bottom
 ```
 sudo visudo
 newuser ALL=NOPASSWD: ALL
 ```
-- Save and then add /bin/bash to the **newuser**
+Save, logout and login as the **NEW USER**

+Remove the **PI** user account

 ```
-sudo vi /etc/passwd
-/bin/bash
+sudo deluser -remove-home pi
 ```
-- Logout and login as the **newuser**

-- Remove the **pi** user and /home/pi:

-Login to the **new user** account and delete the **pi** account to improve your security.

-`sudo deluser -remove-home pi`

-- Completes the configuration with Python development enviroment and some of my favorite modules
+This completes the configuration with Python development enviroment and some of my favorite modules

-## Set up postgresql data base user

-- start DB

-`sudo -u postgres psql`

-- create a user (a ‘role’ in Postgres terminology) and terminate with semicolon

-`CREATE ROLE pi WITH LOGIN PASSWORD ‘password’;`

-- create a database:

-`CREATE DATABASE diyhas WITH OWNER pi;`

-- exit with

-`\q`

-# Optional Stuff
+## Optional Stuff

-- Optional - If the terminal font is too small then you can change it from the command line
+If the terminal font is too small then you can change it from the command line
 ```
 sudo vi /etc/default/console-setup
 ```